10 reasons to plan your own funeral this New Year

 Funeral plans are one of the most popular methods of setting out your wishes and making sure they are adhered to, by using a professional funeral planner or director to create a goodbye that is aligned with your wants and requests.

-Organising a funeral can be a stressful and upsetting time for family or loved ones, so arranging everything the way you’d like it before the time comes is a great way of taking these stresses and strains away from whoever takes responsibility for arranging your funeral.
+Organising a funeral can be a stressful and upsetting time for family or loved ones, so planning your own funeral the way you’d like it before the time comes is a great way of taking these stresses and strains away.

 2. You can choose a funeral that fits your budget